povanberg/DGFEM-Acoustic/README.md

 ```

 ### Run
 Once the sources sucessfully build, you can start playing with the solver.
-It required two arguments: a mesh file created with Gmsh and a config file containing the sikver options.
+It required two arguments: a mesh file created with Gmsh and a config file containing the solver options.
 ```
 cd bin
 ./dgalerkin mymesh.msh myconfig.conf